BLOG

 How Centripetal Supports Compliance with Incident Reporting Requirements

 Centripetal helps organizations reduce the frequency of incidents and the need for extensive reporting through our CleanINTERNET® solution.
-By offering a robust network security solution and proactive monitoring, we address Recitals 10 and 16 of the draft implementing regulation.
+By offering a robust network security solution and proactive monitoring, we address Recitals 12 and 18 of the implementing regulation.
 Our solution not only enhances threat detection, including defense against network-based attacks like DDoS, but also supports incident reporting.
 In the event of an incident, Centripetal aids in comprehensive reporting by supplying detailed logs, data, and expert analyses of your organization’s network traffic.

 Advanced Threat Detection and Reporting